LYZhelloworld/go-gateway/README.md

 `Server.Services` is a collection of all services with their name.

-By executing `Server.Run()`, these two arguments will be parsed, and the server starts.
+`Server.Run()` starts a server without shutting down procedure.

+`Server.RunWithShutdown()` starts a server with shutdown timeout and will shutdown the server gracefully.

 ## Context
 `Context` is the thing that the handler requires when the server is running.